opf/openproject/docs/installation-and-operations/operation/upgrading/README.md

 OpenProject 8.0. has removed Textile, all previous content is migrated to GFM Markdown using [pandoc](https://pandoc.org).
 This will happen automatically during the migration run.
 A recent pandoc version will be downloaded by OpenProject.

 For more information, please visit [this separate guide](../../misc/textile-migration).

-## Frequently asked questions - FAQ

-### Will my data be lost when I upgrade OpenProject?

-We strongly recommend a [backup](../backing-up) of your data before updating.
-Your data won't be lost in the regular update process, though.